mkdocstrings/griffe/README.md

 }
 ```

-See [the Dumping data section](https://mkdocstrings.github.io/griffe/dumping/) for more examples.
+See the [Serializing chapter](https://mkdocstrings.github.io/griffe/guide/users/serializing/) for more examples.

 Or pass a relative path to the `griffe check` command: